stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

     application that is not available on Sherlock, but that you already use or can install on your local machine.
-Like a data processing program that you have licensed for your own computer but can't use on Sherlock, a specific text editor that only runs on MacOS, or any data-intensive 3D rendering software that wouldn't work comfortably enough over a forwarded X11 connection.
+Like a data processing program that you have licensed for your own computer but can't use on Sherlock, a specific text editor that only runs on macOS, or any data-intensive 3D rendering software that wouldn't work comfortably enough over a forwarded X11 connection.

     SSHFS is available for [Linux][url_sshfs_linux] :fontawesome-brands-linux:,
-    [MacOS][url_sshfs_macos] :fontawesome-brands-apple:, and
+    [macOS][url_sshfs_macos] :fontawesome-brands-apple:, and
     [Windows][url_sshfs_windows] :fontawesome-brands-windows:.

     !!! warning "SSHFS on macOS"